The Administration modul (shown below) and authorized access areas are visible to users with at least R rights for one of the following objects:

 - Automatic assignment of licenses

-Here you will find the running sessions.
-Your own session is marked with an asterisk.
+Here you can find the running sessions.
+Your own session is marked with a star.
 Double-click on a user session to get the current OLAP jobs and the license used.

 To stop a job, select the corresponding user session and then the desired job in the “Active jobs” tab.
 Click on the “Stop Job” button (indicated below) to cancel this job.

-OLAP lets you store audit information for specific cubes.
-The audit information keeps track of all individual cell changes, such as the cell path, time of change, user, new value, operation (Splashing, Copy), etc.
+The Jedox In-Memory DB can store audit information for specific cubes.
+The audit information keeps track of all individual cell changes, such as the cell path, time of change, users, new values, operations (splashing, copy), etc. For details, see Audit Information.